 Voice SDK’s Text-to-Speech (TTS) feature uses a Wit.ai service to provide audio files for text strings.
-It’s handled by a simple WitTTSSpeaker Blueprint for for each scene location in which a TTS clip can be played.
+It’s handled by a WitTtsSpeaker Blueprint for each scene location in which a TTS clip can be played.

-To keep TTS working smoothly, Voice SDK handles the caching of TTS files during runtime (or when otherwise needed).
+To keep TTS working smoothly, Voice SDK handles the caching of TTS files during runtime to avoid redundant network requests.

 To set up TTS for your app, follow these steps: